FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Gutters.rst

 Sample Data
 -----------

-2. Click the Sampling Gutter Values icon in the Grid Tools and click OK when the process is complete.
+2. Click the Sampling Gutter Values button in the Grid Tools and click OK when the process is complete.
 Fill the Global values and click OK to close the global data.